Sacramento County Master Gardeners

 Check citrus in containers to be sure roots have not blocked drain holes.

 Prune apricots and cherries by the end of the month so cuts heal before wet weather begins.

 In the WEL

-For more favorites, please visit our plant lists for Winter and Spring.
+For more favorites, please visit our plant list for Summer.

 4145 Branch Center Road